giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-12-08-unitytips-indices.md

 ---
 published: true
 layout: post
-title: unitytips&colon; Tuple Patterns
+title: unitytips&colon; Indices
 categories: Article
 tags: unity3d unitytips csharp csharp-8-new-features
 ---
-Unity started to supporting C# 8.0 with version [2020.2 beta](https://unity3d.com/beta/2020.2b) and now we can start to use some [new features](/tags/csharp-8-new-features) like the [Indices]https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#indices-and-ranges).
+Unity started to supporting C# 8.0 with version [2020.2 beta](https://unity3d.com/beta/2020.2b) and now we can start to use some [new features](/tags/csharp-8-new-features) like the [Indices](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#indices-and-ranges).

-{% screenshot unitytips-indices.gif %}

 ## Introduction
 Indices provide a succinct syntax for accessing single elements in array/collection.